/user/kayd @ devops :~$ cat how-to-scale-database-in-microservices.md

 default_pool_size = 100

 pool_mode = transaction means PgBouncer returns the connection to the pool after each transaction, not after the client disconnects.
 This is key.
-One database connection can serve thousands of API requests per second.
+One database connection can serve many API requests.

 Deploy PgBouncer.
 Update the API connection string from postgres://postgres.internal:5432/myapp to postgres://pgbouncer.internal:6432/myapp.